Mountains and snow, they go together like peanut butter and jelly.

 There’s even a lively restaurant with nachos and Rum Runners at the end of the float where you can reminisce on those surprise rapids where Johnny didn’t quite paddle hard enough and you almost tipped.

-2. Lake Tahoe Water Trail
+3. Paddle Around The Lake Tahoe Water Trail

 A goldmine of carefully mapped routes, the site features day trips & overnight trips, plus the launch sites and beaches, campgrounds and public restrooms that you’ll find along the way.

 And then!
 There’s tons of safety information—like weather forecasts and webcams, plus updates on wind patterns, and water temperature—that will help you plan ahead and stay safe.

-3. Boat-in Camping at Emerald Bay
+4. Boat-in Camping at Emerald Bay

 If you don’t have one of your own, you can opt for a multi-day rental from almost any of the usual suspects in town.
 Tie up to your campsite’s private buoy, or carry your ship ashore.
-It’s worth it for a quiet night in your own private corner of Emerald Bay.
+It’s worth it for a quiet night in your own private corner of Lake Tahoe’s stunning Emerald Bay.

 Want all the details on this one?
 Check out our post on camping in Emerald Bay.